Daniel Herrera (baseball): Milwaukee Brewers

 On May 23, 2011, Herrera was claimed off waivers by the Milwaukee Brewers and optioned to the Nashville Sounds.
 He was designated for assignment on June 17, after making two appearances with Milwaukee.

 New York Mets

-On September 1, 2011, Herrera was named as one of the players to be named later that completed the July 12, 2011 trade for Francisco Rodríguez.
+On September 1, 2011, Herrera was named as one of the players to be named later that completed a previous July 12 trade for Francisco Rodríguez.
 On January 9, 2012, the Mets placed Herrera on waivers.

-On April 3, 2012 he was optioned to the Buffalo Bisons.
+Herrera was optioned to the Triple-A Buffalo Bisons to begin the 2012 season, recording a 1.50 ERA with five strikeouts and one save in three games.
+On April 20, 2012, it was announced that Herrera would require Tommy John surgery, ending his season.

-The Mets released Herrera in March 2013.
+The Mets released Herrera on March 30, 2013.

+Long Island Ducks

+On July 19, 2013, Herrera signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 23 appearances for the Ducks, he posted a 2–1 record and 5.03 ERA with 14 strikeouts across 19 2/3 innings pitched.
+Herrera became a free agent following the season.

+Somerset Patriots

+In 2014, Herrera signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 36 appearances (three starts) for Somerset, he logged a 4–0 record and 3.43 ERA with 35 strikeouts across 44 2/3 innings of work.
+Herrera became a free agent following the season.

 Camden Riversharks

-Herrera signed with the Camden Riversharks of the Atlantic League of Professional Baseball for the 2014 season.

-He became a free agent after the 2015 season.
+Herrera signed with the Camden Riversharks of the Atlantic League of Professional Baseball for the 2015 season.
+In 37 appearances (11 starts) for Camden, he registered a 7–4 record and 5.04 ERA with 77 strikeouts across 100 innings pitched.
+Herrera became a free agent after the season.

+Long Island Ducks (second stint)

+In 2016, Herrera returned to the Long Island Ducks of the Atlantic League of Professional Baseball.
+In eight appearances (six starts) for the Ducks, he posted a 3–1 record and 4.35 ERA with 25 strikeouts across 41 1/3 innings of work.
+Herrera became a free agent after the season.

 Pitching style

 Herrera threw six pitches.
 He had three fastballs — a four-seamer (83–86 mph, topped out at 88), a two-seamer (82–85), and a cutter (81–84) — as well as a curveball (75–78), a changeup (75–77), and a screwball (67–70).
 Herrera threw all of his pitches to hitters from both sides of the plate, with the exception of the changeup (which was only used against right-handed hitters).
 The screwball was his most common pitch in 2-strike counts, especially to righties.
 His most common pitch against left-handers as a whole was his curveball.